rpunet/coding_problems/README.md

 **Note:**

 You may assume that the secret number and your friend's guess only contain digits, and their lengths are always equal.

+# **152 - Maximum Product SubArray**

+(C)

+Given an integer array nums, find the contiguous subarray within an array (containing at least one number) which has the largest product.
+``
+Example 1:

+Input: [2,3,-2,4]
+Output: 6
+Explanation: [2,3] has the largest product 6.
+Example 2:

+Input: [-2,0,-1]
+Output: 0
+Explanation: The result cannot be 2, because [-2,-1] is not a subarray.```